mousepawmedia/devdocs/network/source/tools/irc.rst

 something about the other person?"
 Keep phrasing generic until you know more about the person.

-..
-NOTE:: I have personally chatted with amazing people from all over the
+..  note:: I have personally chatted with amazing people from all over the
     world - France, Spain, Germany, Scotland, Isle of Man, Mexico, Canada, Cyprus, Russia...and the list goes on!
 Most people enjoy talking about their country and culture, so there's never any harm in asking "where